Access to Justice

-In many countries undocumented migrants face arrest, detention and deportation if they make contact with the police or official authorities to report violence or abuse.
-Due to their irregular status, authorities frequently deny the right to protection and assistance of people without residence status, and enforce – or threaten to enforce – punitive measures instead.
+In many countries, people who are undocumented face arrest, detention, and deportation if they approach the police to report violence or abuse.
+Rather than offering help, authorities frequently deny the right to protection and assistance of people without residence status, and enforce – or threaten to enforce – punitive measures instead.

 At the same time, being undocumented, or having status that depends on a spouse or an employer, puts people at particular risk of abuse.
 A person’s insecure status is used as a way to control and manipulate them, to convince them that they have no right to help and to threaten deportation, separation from their lives and family, if they dare to report their mistreatment.

 Because migrant women’s residence status is often dependent, and because they often work in highly informal sectors, they are especially susceptible to mistreatment.

 The EU guarantees all victims of crime the same right to services, protection and justice, whatever their residence status, have a certain set of rights to services, protection and justice.
 The EU’s strategy on victims’ rights explicitly addresses the needs of undocumented victims and calls for them to be addressed by action at the EU and national levels.

 International law also safeguards undocumented women’s rights to be free from discrimination and violence.
 The Council of Europe Istanbul Convention is an international treaty that addresses violence and discrimination against women.
 It establishes for all women who have experienced, or who are at risk of, violence certain protections and support, including undocumented women.
 The UN Convention on the Elimination of All Forms of Violence against Women (CEDAW) also protects every woman from violence and discrimination.
 Nearly every country in the world is party to this treaty, which recognises that to end violence against women, every woman should feel safe going to the authorities to report abuse and to seek assistance.